bitmakerlabs/methods-return-values/README.md

 ## Exercise 2

+Put your below answers into a Markdown file called `exercise2.md`.

 You're given a list of tasks to accomplish.
 Consider and write down what you think the inputs and the outputs of each would be.
 There are often multiple valid answers.
 Come up with a name for each method as well.
 Some outputs we've seen so far are `true`, `false`, `nil`, numbers, and strings, but remember that a method can return anything!